koostudios/kel/README.md

 ## Installation

-1. [Download](https://github.com/koostudios/kel/zipball/master) the files or `git clone git@github.com:koostudios/kel.git`
+1. [Download](https://github.com/koostudios/kel/zipball/master) the files or `git clone git@github.com:koostudios/kel.git`.
 2. Install the dependencies using `npm install`.
-You may also have to install the dependencies depending on your template.
-For example, I used the jade engine for my template and installed jade through `npm install`
+You may also have to install the dependencies depending on your template like this: `npm install jade`.
-3. Run using `node server`
+3. Run using `node server`.

 ## License
 Copyright (c) 2012 Alexander Yuen <koo.studios@gmail.com>